Our Work

 Solar Home Systems in Platanal

 El Platanal is a rural agricultural community located in the mountainous region of Nicaragua composed of approx. 150 families.
 Homes are widely dispersed, often several kilometers apart, and access is limited to foot or horseback due to the terrain.
 Basic services are limited: healthcare is accessed in Boaco (25 km away), primary education is available locally, and secondary education is provided on weekends.
 Homes are not connected to the national electric grid.
-We aim to install 15 solar home systems to improve living conditions, reduce health risks associated with kerosene and battery-based lighting, lower household energy costs, and enable productive and educational activities after dark.
+Installing 15 solar home systems can improve living conditions, reduce health risks from kerosene lighting, lower household energy costs, and enable activities after dark.
+Support this project.